Modern Issaquah Neighborhood, WA

 SIPS Used 6" EPS exterior walls, 4" EPS interior walls, 12" GPS Max Roof Panels (7/16 OSB skins)

-Architect Crown Jade Design & Engineering
+Structural Engineer Crown Jade Design & Engineering

-Contractor Epic Structures
+Contractor Epic Structure

 Project Overview